MrJimm/MemoAIzer/README.md

 Then all recordings will sync in the folder /storage/emulated/0/Recordings/Sounds/Gear (at least, on my setup.
 Check similar path if memos will not appear there).
 Now you can use this path on your Phone to your watch recordings in sync app (FolderSync Pro in my case) to automatically sync memos to Drive ("watch" folder in my case).

 ## Troubleshooting
-1. If you have unprocessed memo files in your upload folder, but N8N don't fire execution - try to stop flow, start it, and only then remove one of the new files from the folder on Drive and place it back.
-Seems, that sometimes triggers on new files works if these files were placed only after the N8N flow was started.
+1. If you have unprocessed memo files in your upload folder, but N8N don't fire execution - stop it and try to run with a "Test workflow" button in the UI.
+This way you can see the instant flow execution in realtime.
+Also try to adjust the "Schedule Trigger" timer period value.
-2. If you want to test the flow, but have any of your *device* folders empty, then you may encounter that hitting "test workflow" on voice memo transcription flow leads to error.
-Try to disconnect temporarily starting "trigger" brunches of empty folders.
-Or you can fetch test data if you open the node (by double clicking on it).
-3. Though voice transcription flow shuffles new unprocessed files, sometimes flow can stuck on "bad" file.
+2. Though voice transcription flow shuffles new unprocessed files, sometimes flow can stuck on "bad" file.
 For this I occasionaly check execution status and if I notice such problematic file, I manually move it to specific "*_error" folders, that I created in my "voice" folder.
-4. If your text memo processing flow does nothing after you started it, try to delete and then add manually any text file in "processed" folder.
+3. If your text memo processing flow does nothing after you started it, try to delete and then add manually any text file in "processed" folder.
 This should pull the right trigger in the flow.